donhenton/angular-sandbox/README.md

 The master branch is currently the up to date branch for the code going forward.
 Tags do not contain the latest code.

+the default location for the node server install is /usr/local/bin